 At the time, I didn’t understand how the needs of beneficiaries impacted philanthropy.
 In my naiveté, I created my own narrative around how fundraising worked and could sum it up in 3 easy steps – sharpen the mission + identify funders + make a compelling ask = money magically appears.

 Shifting My Gaze

-As I matured professionally and personally, I took up these causes and found meaningful ways to lend support – as a volunteer – with organizations and institutions that were committed to supporting vulnerable groups, including: Kingsbrook Medical Center’s Community Leadership Council; a major teaching hospital in Brooklyn, NY.
-Kingsbrook is recognized for its role in creating One Brooklyn Health, Crown Heights Service Center, a leading out-of-school provider for 40+ years and home of the Crown Heights Institute for Leadership Development (CHILD) and Brooklyn Metropolis Lions Club, which operates under the auspices of Lions Clubs International, a global service organization with more than 1.4 million members worldwide.
+As a dedicated community advocate, it has been my honor to support the Community Leadership Council of Kingsbrook Medical Center – a major teaching hospital in Brooklyn, NY recognized for its role in creating One Brooklyn Health, Crown Heights Service Center, a leading out-of-school provider for 40+ years and home of the Crown Heights Institute for Leadership Development (CHILD) and Brooklyn Metropolis Lions Club, which operates under the auspices of Lions Clubs International, a global service organization with more than 1.4 million members worldwide.